decred/dcrdocs/docs/governance/consensus-rule-voting/consensus-rules-voting.md

 ## Voting Preparation

-To participate in voting, you first need a wallet.
+To participate in voting, you'll first need a wallet.
 If you don't have one already, visit the [Beginner Guide](../../getting-started/beginner-guide.md), choose a wallet, and follow the installation and setup guides.

-Next, you'll need to learn the basics of [Proof-of-Stake](../../proof-of-stake/proof-of-stake.md).
-You'll need to be able to [buy tickets](../../proof-of-stake/how-to-stake.md) with your application of choice.
+Next, you'll need to [buy tickets](../../proof-of-stake/how-to-stake.md) to vote with using your application of choice.
+Be sure to familiarize yourself with the basics of [Proof-of-Stake](../../proof-of-stake/proof-of-stake.md) before purchasing tickets.

 Finally, you'll need to learn how to set the `votechoice` for your tickets in order to cast a "Yes", "No", or "Abstain" vote for an agenda.
 By default, your tickets will cast "Abstain" votes.
 To set your vote choice, see our quick [How To Vote](how-to-vote.md).